 That all sounds good and well, but how can you become more vulnerable when the mere thought of joining a table full of strangers gives you the creeps?
 Let’s find out.

-How to cultivate vulnerability in your daily life
+How to cultivate the right kind of vulnerability in your daily life

-There are 3 key principles that will make you more vulnerable.
-I’ll go through all of them and give you practical tips on how to implement them in your daily life.
+To explain how to develop strong vulnerability, I’ll introduce three key principles that will make you more vulnerable and give you practical tips on how to implement them in your daily life.

 Sharing your emotions